2020–21 Ghana Premier League: COVID-19

 The opening game between Hearts of Oak and Aduana Stars was postponed after a number of players tested positive for COVID-19.
 16 teams went for COVID-19 testing.

 The game between Liberty Professionals and Bechem United was also postponed due to the COVID-19 pandemic.

 Teams

 The 2020-2021 Ghana Premier League season has seen an increase in the number of clubs from 16 to 18 clubs.
 The Accra Sports Stadium would be home to five Premier League Clubs, they are Hearts of Oak, Asante Kotoko, Legon Cities, Great Olympics and Inter Allies.

 Stadiums and locations

-Note: Table lists in alphabetical order.
+Note: Table is in alphabetical order.